 It is hard to allow yourself the space and the time to think about what will happen if you are removed/deported.
-It is hard for both the person facing removal/deportation, and supporters, because it can feel like admitting defeat before the fight is over.
+It can feel like admitting defeat before the fight is over.
 But some people may find it helpful to think through what might happen, and what they can do to prepare themselves.

 The first step is to acknowledge that despite your best efforts, and those of your friends, supporters, community and lawyer, you may not succeed in establishing your right to remain in the UK.